-The state of UAV licensing in Australia
+Part 2: The state of UAV licensing in Australia

-There are now effectively three ways to operate as a commercial UAV business in Australia.
+But there are now effectively three ways to operate as a commercial UAV business in Australia.

 First, you can go down the traditional path of spending around $4000 on training to get what is now known as a Remote Pilot’s Licence (RePL), then spend another $1500 and several months going through an assessment process with CASA to be granted an RPA Operator’s Certificate (ReOC).
 You need to have written comprehensive operating and maintenance manuals, have developed and implemented a job safety assessment and risk management system, keep written logs of all your operations and be re-assessed by CASA on a regular basis to keep your OC.
 These operators must carry public liability insurance and operate within strict regulatory guidelines.